PostRainBench: A comprehensive benchmark and a new model for precipitation forecasting: Abstract

 \section{Abstract}

-Accurate precipitation forecasting is a vital challenge of both scientific and societal importance.
-Data-driven approaches have emerged as a widely used solution for addressing this challenge.
-However, solely relying on data-driven approaches has limitations in modeling the underlying physics, making accurate predictions difficult.
-Coupling AI-based post-processing techniques with traditional Numerical Weather Prediction (NWP) methods offers a more effective solution for improving forecasting accuracy.
-Despite previous post-processing efforts, accurately predicting heavy rainfall remains challenging due to the imbalanced precipitation data across locations and complex relationships between multiple meteorological variables.
-To address these limitations, we introduce the \textbf{PostRainBench}, a comprehensive multi-variable NWP post-processing benchmark consisting of three datasets for NWP post-processing-based precipitation forecasting.
-We propose \textbf{CAMT}, a simple yet effective Channel Attention Enhanced Multi-task Learning framework with a specially designed weighted loss function.
-Its flexible design allows for easy plug-and-play integration with various backbones.
-Extensive experimental results on the proposed benchmark show that our method outperforms state-of-the-art methods by 6.3\%, 4.7\%, and 26.8\% in rain CSI on the three datasets respectively.
-Most notably, our model is the first deep learning-based method to outperform traditional Numerical Weather Prediction (NWP) approaches in extreme precipitation conditions.
-It shows improvements of 15.6\%, 17.4\%, and 31.8\% over NWP predictions in heavy rain CSI on respective datasets.
-These results highlight the potential impact of our model in reducing the severe consequences of extreme weather events.
+Accurate precipitation forecasting is a vital challenge of societal importance.
+Though data-driven approaches have emerged as a widely used solution, solely relying on data-driven approaches has limitations in modeling the underlying physics, making accurate predictions difficult.
+We focus on the Numerical Weather Prediction (NWP) post-processing based precipitation forecasting task to couple Machine Learning techniques with traditional NWP.
+This task remains challenging due to the imbalanced precipitation data and complex relationships between multiple meteorological variables.
+To address these limitations, we introduce the \textbf{PostRainBench}, a comprehensive multi-variable NWP post-processing benchmark, and \textbf{CAMT}, a simple yet effective Channel Attention Enhanced Multi-task Learning framework with a specially designed weighted loss function.
+Extensive experimental results on the proposed benchmark show that our method outperforms state-of-the-art methods by 6.3\%, 4.7\%, and 26.8\% in rain CSI and improvements of 15.6\%, 17.4\%, and 31.8\% over NWP predictions in heavy rain CSI on respective datasets.
+Most notably, our model is the first deep learning-based method to outperform NWP approaches in heavy rain conditions.
+These results highlight the potential impact of our model in reducing the severe consequences of extreme rainfall events.
+Our datasets and code are available at \href{https://github.com/yyyujintang/PostRainBench}{https://github.com/yyyujintang/PostRainBench}.